Last updated on December 26, 2022

 Modern History of the Sancy Diamond

-According to other historians, the Sancy has never been recovered but reappeared in 1828 and was sold to Prince Demidov of Russia for around £88,000.
-The gemstone remained with him up to 1865 when he decided to sell the stone to an Indian entrepreneur, Sir Jamsetee Jeejeebhoy, for an approximate £100,000.
-Two years later the gem was displayed by a French jeweller G Bapst with a price tag of 1,000,000 French francs.
+According to other historians, the Sancy has never been recovered but reappeared in 1828 and was sold to a Russian nobleman of the Demidov dynasty Pavel Nikolaievich Demidov for £80,000.
+The gemstone remained in the Demidov family collection up to 1865 when sold to an Indian entrepreneur, Sir Jamsetee Jeejeebhoy, for approximately £100,000.
+Two years later, the gem was displayed by a French jeweller G Bapst with a price tag of 1,000,000 French francs.

 Today the Sancy Diamond rests in the Apollo Gallery, an area dedicated to King Louis XVI.